euilee0129/odin-recipes/README.md

 <h1>Recipes Website</h1>
-<p>Three foods I thought of at the top of my head</p>
+<p>Three foods I thought of at the top of my head
 Banh Mi, Pad See Ew, and Pancit Palabok

-Learned how to get path of files for including image need to review image attributes
+Learned how to get path of files for including image need to review image attributes</p>

-What I tried, trying to wrap h1 inside p as a descendant What I learned, Don't Google html can i wrap <h1> with <p>, Instead Google can you put h1 inside p h1 and p can only ever contain inline elements, and can only contain plaintext h1 is not plaintext therefore it cannot go inside p
+<p>What I tried, trying to wrap h1 inside p as a descendant</p>
+<p>What I learned, h1 and p can only ever contain inline elements, and can only contain plaintext
+<p>h1 is not plaintext therefore it cannot go inside p</p>